dkarkada/dkarkada.github.io/src/content/posts/blog/_pin-research.md

 When are overparameterization and overfitting optimal?
 Both carry negative connotations classically -- many statistics textbooks warn against fitting very large models to relatively small datasets for fear of angering the overfitting demons and harming generalization.
 Out of spite, I trained a 25 million parameter ResNet on 50,000 images of CIFAR-10 and it generalized fine.
 What gives?

 To answer this, we provide a theory of generalization in random feature (RF) models.
 RF regression can be thought of as a finite-feature approximation of kernel ridge regression (KRR), so Jamie's technique is to essentially take the existing eigenframework describing generalization in KRR, and then introduce (and average over) a second source of stochasticity arising from the finite feature sampling randomness.
 From the resulting equations, it's not hard to show that adding more features never hurts (so long as the ridge regularization is properly tuned).
 An immediate consequence of this is that infinite overparameterization (i.e., KRR) is optimal (from a generalization perspective).
-I did a bunch of experiments validing the theory.I did a bunch of experiments validing the theory.
+I did a bunch of experiments validing the theory.

 So that takes care of the overparameterization question.
 What about regularization?
 Under what conditions is zero regularization (i.e., perfectly interpolating the training data) optimal?
 We give a necessary and sufficient condition in terms of the task difficulty (a.k.a. the *source condition*), the kernel spectral decay (a.k.a. the *capacity condition*), and the intrinsic noise level.
 I did several experiments showing that (convolutional) neural tangent kernels learning vision tasks (e.g., CIFAR-10, MNIST, SVHN) are in this regime in which interpolation is near-optimal.